stephendwillson/ProjectEuler/README.md

 https://projecteuler.net/about#publish

-Solutions and the scripts to obtain them for problems beyond 100 will never be posted per Project Euler publishing policy.
+Solutions and the scripts to obtain them for problems beyond 100 will not be posted per Project Euler publishing policy.
-As the policy says, solving these problems is pretty rewarding.
+As the policy says, solving these problems can be pretty rewarding.
 I encourage giving it a shot coming up with your own solution.

 # Project Euler
 A collection of Project Euler solution scripts and a driver to run them.
-The goal is to refresh and maintain Python skills.
+The goal is to refresh and maintain my Python skills.
+The goal is not to create every prime hunting, etc. algorithm from scratch.

 # Usage